catspeed-cc/sd-webui-forge-docker/README.md

 catspeedcc/sd-webui-forge-docker:bleeding - (not supported, ephemeral, if you use it you're on your own.)
 ```

-There are a few main files:
+There are a few main config files:
 ```
-docker-compose.yaml # CPU-only
+docker-compose.yaml # CPU-only          # Should not need configuration

-docker-compose.single-gpu.nvidia.yaml   # Single GPU only
-docker-compose.multi-gpu.nvidia.yaml    # ONE OF MULTIPLE GPU only
+docker-compose.single-gpu.nvidia.yaml   # Single GPU only (needs config) docker-compose.multi-gpu.nvidia.yaml    # ONE OF MULTIPLE GPU only (needs config)

 docker-compose.combined.nvidia.yaml     # ONLY so you can copy the service into
                                         # a different docker-compose.yml file ;)